-accept in relation to a boundary, means to adopt a boundary and boundary points where permitted by rule 6.3 and not have to comply with an accuracy standard.
-'Acceptance' and to incorporate in a CSD information from a prior CSD that has adopt already been integrated into the cadastre or, in the absence of suitable CSD information, from an estate record held by the tenure system manager.
+accept in relation to a boundary, means to adopt a boundary and boundary points and not have to comply with an accuracy standard.
+'Acceptance' and 'accepted' have corresponding meanings.

+to incorporate in a CSD information from a prior CSD that has already been integrated into the cadastre or, in the absence of suitable CSD information, from an estate record held by the tenure system manager.
 'Adoption' and 'adopted' have corresponding meanings.